uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 ### Coding materials

-Coding takes place through selecting segments of the text to create an quotation.
+Coding takes place through selecting segments of the text to create a quotation.
 **Quotations** are segments of texts connected to one or more codes.
 When initially familiarising yourself with the data, just adding quotations and familiarising yourself with the data is sufficient.